-Law 4041 Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite: Constitutional Law
+Course Frequency: Offered when student interest and faculty availability allow speech, press, assembly, petitioning and religion.

-This course provides a legal analysis and study of the text, history, theory and jurisprudence related to the U.S. Constitution's First Amendment, including an analysis of its five freedoms, namely, speech, press, assembly, petitioning and religion.
 This course may satisfy the Upper Level Writing Requirement.

+Prerequisite: Constitutional Law

+This course provides a legal analysis and study of the text, history, theory and jurisprudence related to the U.S. Constitution's First Amendment, including an analysis of its five freedoms, namely,